The Market Price of Risk for Delivery Periods: Pricing Swaps and Options in Electricity Markets: Electricity Options

 \subsubsection{Numerical Comparison of the Effects}

-In this chapter, we focus on concrete numerical examples based on the transformed models in Chapter \ref{sec:Trafo_Models} and Chapter \ref{sec:examples}.
+In this section, we focus on concrete numerical examples based on the transformed models in Section \ref{sec:Trafo_Models} and Section \ref{sec:examples}.
 We consider the integrands for each model as well as the resulting call option prices.
-For comparative reasons, we have chosen the same parameters for all examples (see Table \ref{tab:1} and \ref{tab:2}).

-In order to determine both integrands for each model, we calculate the solution to the system of ordinary differential equations as in Chapter \ref{sec:option_A}--\ref{sec:option_TS}.
+For comparative reasons, we have chosen the same parameters for all electricity swap price models (see Tables \ref{tab:1} and \ref{tab:Comparison}).
+In order to determine both integrands of \eqref{eq:probability} for each model, we calculate the solution to the system of ordinary differential equations as in Section \ref{sec:option_A}--\ref{sec:option_FS}.
 We used the analytical solution of the Riccati equations with seasonality in the trading day and in the delivery time.
 We get a certain integrand depending on $\phi$ for each strike price.
 The possible oscillation of the integrand can have a negative influence on the numerical procedure since the standard quadrature can fail, see \cite{Rouah}.
-We can observe that both integrands are relatively smooth for each model and converge to zero around $\phi\approx50$ (see Figure \ref{fi:Integrands_comparison_10_PS7}).
+We can observe that both integrands are relatively smooth for each model and converge to zero around $\phi\approx30$ (see Figure \ref{fi:Integrands_comparison_10_PS7}).

-For the integration, we apply the standard trapezoidal rule.
-To be precise, we fix the upper boundary for the integrands with $\phi_{max}=100$ due to the converting behavior and truncate the lower boundary at $\phi_{min}=0.0000001$.
-Plugging the integral value into \eqref{eq:probability} leads to the option prices \eqref{eq:option_price} (see Figure~\ref{fi:OptionPrices_IV_Comparison_QQ} (left)).
+For the integration, we apply the standard trapezoidal rule truncating the integrand boundaries by $\phi\in[1e-7,30]$ due to the converting behavior.
+Plugging the integral value into \eqref{eq:probability} leads to the call option prices \eqref{eq:option_price} (see Figure~\ref{fi:OptionPrices_IV_Comparison_QQ}).